bartvantuijn/noton/README.md

     <img src="public/images/logo.svg" width="250" alt="Noton Logo">
 </p>

-A free and open documentation platform built with [Laravel][laravel] and [Filament][filament], focused on clarity, structure, and self-hosted simplicity.
+A free and open documentation platform built with [Laravel][laravel] and [Filament][filament], enhanced by [Ollama][ollama] for local AI features, focused on clarity, structure, and self-hosted simplicity.

 ---